What is colocation (colo)?

 There are major differences between a colocation data center and a public cloud provider, even though both enable businesses to run workloads in a remote data center.

-Colocation centers provide businesses with physical data center space.
-These facilities provide power, cooling and network connectivity, but it's up to the tenants to provide their own hardware such as servers, storage and supporting infrastructure.
+These facilities provide businesses with physical data center space.
+They provide power, cooling and network connectivity, but the tenants provide their own hardware, such as servers, storage and supporting infrastructure.
+Colocation facilities are geared toward organizations that want to run workloads on their own servers and other hardware but in a remote data center.

-Public clouds are the preferred option for organizations that want consumption-based pricing and that would prefer not to have to purchase or maintain server hardware.
-Colocation facilities are geared toward organizations that want to run workloads on their own hardware but in a remote data center.
+Public clouds are the preferred option for organizations that want consumption-based pricing and prefer not to have to buy or maintain server hardware in-house.

 There are numerous colocation hosting providers in the United States and around the world.
 Some of these vendors are small boutique vendors that operate only one or two data centers.
 Others are massive, multinational providers with dozens -- or even hundreds -- of data centers and tens of millions of square feet of leasable data center space.

 Five of the largest and most well-known colocation vendors are CoreSite, Cyxtera Technologies, Digital Realty Trust, Equinix and NTT.

 Colocation contracts can be complex.
 Learn more about where to look for hidden colocation costs and fees.